 Vulliamy, London.
-No. 220
+No. 220 SOLD

+The substantial one month duration movement has five large pillars, endstops to each arbor, the 'scape wheel arbor and pallet arbor pivot holes are jewelled.
 The 'scape wheel is very rare being made of steel, the brass pallet arms with screw adjustment have large pallet jewels.
 The long steel crutch with beat setting adjustment has a very rare cradle device for the crutch fork, lined in lignum vitae.
 The movement is protected from dust by sliding brass covers to both sides and a brass cover to the top.
-Five rod gridiron pendulum with heavy brass faced bob and calibrated rating nut.
+Massive five rod zinc and steel gridiron pendulum with heavy brass faced bob and calibrated rating nut.

-Height 7 ft 1 ins (217 cm)
+7 ft 1 ins (217 cm)

-Benjamin Vulliamy is regarded as the most widely talented and artistic of the clockmaking family.
+Benjamin Vulliamy is regarded as the most widely talented and artistic of the famous clockmaking family.
 Born in 1747 he was granted the Royal Appointment as the King's Clockmaker in 1773 and joined his father Justin Vulliamy in circa 1780, carrying on the business when his father died on the 1st December 1797.

 This rare and important clock was made about ten years earlier than the month going regulator numbered 330 which was ordered by the Prince of Wales in 1800 for Carlton House at a cost of 70 guineas (£73 - 10s), a standard Vulliamy longcase clock cost 15 guineas.